odongograce/AI-project/README.md

 cd dev-vault
 Project Structure:

-src/main.rs: Where our logic lives.
+src/main.rs: Where our code logic lives.

 Cargo.toml: The configuration file for dependencies.